christophhagen/BinaryCodable/README.md

 ## Use cases

 There are only few encoders and decoders available for Swift's Codable format, and Apple provides a [JSONEncoder](https://developer.apple.com/documentation/foundation/jsonencoder) and a [PropertyListEncoder](https://developer.apple.com/documentation/foundation/propertylistencoder) for basic encoding.
-While these can cover some use cases (especially when interacting with Web Content through JSON), they lack efficiency when designing APIs within an ecosystem.
+While these can cover some use cases (especially when interacting with Web Content through JSON), they lack encoding efficiency when designing APIs within an ecosystem.
 JSON, for example, is notoriously inefficient when it comes to binary data.

 One very popular alternative for binary data are Google's [Protocol Buffers](https://developers.google.com/protocol-buffers), which offer broad support across different platforms and programming languages.
 But they don't support Swift's `Codable` protocol, and thus require manual message definitions, the Protobuf compiler, and a lot of copying between data structures during encoding and decoding.